 A comparison of competency potentials between HR teams in two listed corporations indicated that one team PERCEIVED its information environment with a significantly wider scope than the other team.
 The strategy of both companies was to claim their success opportunities in the disrupting information technology.
 The wider perceiving team has clearly better odds at planning and delivering its guidance services in the changing information world.

 Competence deficit is in turn implied in the leadership team of a manufacturing plant displaying an extreme tilt toward fact-based APPROACH in its planning and problem solving.
 Although seeking new ideas is obviously not viewed a core competency in manufacturing, such a pronounced emphasis on facts tends to almost exclude any new ideas from appearing in the leadership team's planning and problem solving.
+Teams have a tendency to create self serving behavior norms and heavy emphasis on facts may lead to that coming up with new openings can even be considered ridiculous.

 Aggarwal, I., Woolley, A.W., Chabris, C.S., & Malone, T.W.
 (2019).
 The impact of cognitive style diversity on implicit learning in teams.
 Frontiers in psychology, 07, February.